Ah-Ibrahim/testingRepo/README.md

 ---

-## Q2) state the different memory types inside avr micro controllers and their respective usage. what is a boatloader?
+## Q2) state the different memory types inside avr micro controllers and their respective usage. what is a bootloader?

 ### **Memory Types in AVR Microcontrollers**